-Before it all changes too drastically though, I thought I’d give y’all a little tour…
+Before it all changes too drastically though, I thought I’d give you all a little tour…

-Those lovely original floorboards were hidden under some rather special green carpet, ripping it all up to find them was a big relief, let me tell you!
-As we’re planning on painting them white, it doesn’t make much sense to fit expensive oak boards and neither of us are fans of laminate so yeah, we were pretty happy to see the floor in such a good state.
-Nothing a bit of sanding and filling won’t perfect!
+Those original floorboards were hidden under some rather special green carpet, ripping it all up to find them was a big relief, let me tell you!
+Our already stretched budget would have totally snapped at even the thought of having to lay new flooring.
+As we’re planning on painting them white, it doesn’t make much sense to fit expensive oak boards anyway and neither of us is fans of laminate so yeah, we were pretty happy to see the floor in such a good state.
+Nothing a bit of sanding and filling won’t help!

 Evidence of the delightful green carpet…

 … And don’t get me started on this kitchen.
 It’s such a mish-mash of differently shaped cupboards, spider webs and ancient fixtures and fittings.
 All part of a successful renovation project though, right?
 The worse the before, the better the after?!

 And now for the bathroom.